alonsoir/IfRemovingARealUseCase/Post.md

 It seemed a normal day of work when one of our managers called a meeting to inform us of a very urgent feature that should be put in production within 2 days.
-So, as it usually happens in this case, between the deriving chaos and the ton of alignment meetings that continuously interrupted us, we produced a code that basically "worked", but it was a bit chaotic.
+So, as it usually happens in this case, between the deriving chaos and the tons of alignment meetings that continuously interrupted us, we produced a code that basically "worked", but it was a bit chaotic.
 Luckily we were able at least to write the tests.